---

 - **Discover content** without crawling every page

-- **Track updates** with standardized publish dates
+- **Track updates** with standardised publish dates

 - **Consume full content** when the feed includes full text (not just excerpts)